jcaip/jcaip.github.io/_posts/2019-04-04-Building-R.md

 1. $\forall m \in \mathbb{N} : 0 \cdot m = 0 $
 2. $\forall m, n \in \mathbb{N} :  S(n) \cdot m  = n \cdot m + n$

-These operations uphold the properties that we expect of them - they are distributive, commutative, associative, etc.
+These operations uphold the properties that we expect of them - they are distributive, commutative, associative, etc. (TODO: PROOF)

 One property to take note of is that addition is injective (one-to-one), so there is at most 1 solution to the equation $ y = a + b$ given $y, b$.

-#### Defining a well-ordering
+### Defining a well-ordering
-We can also define the $\leq$ relation as follows:
+We can also impose an ordering by defining the $\leq$ relation as follows:

 $$\forall m, n \in \mathbb{N}: m \leq n \iff \exists r \in \mathbb{N} : n = m + r$$

+TODO: expain why this is useful

 This gives us the basics for a subtraction operation, by denoting $r$ the difference of $n-m$